Christine Peterson: Works

-Open Source Software
+Open-source software

-As reported on Slashdot, she coined the term on February 3, 1998:
+Peterson suggested the term "open source" during discussions about the planned release of Netscape's browser source code.
+The Open Source Initiative dates the naming meeting to February 3, 1998.
+In a retrospective published in 2018, Peterson described the discussions, dating the meeting at VA Research to February 5:

-'Interest in free software was starting to grow outside the programming community, and it was increasingly clear that an opportunity was coming to change the world...
+Interest in free software was starting to grow outside the programming community, and it was increasingly clear that an opportunity was coming to change the world...
 [W]e discussed the need for a new term due to the confusion factor.
 The argument was as follows: those new to the term "free software" assume it is referring to the price.
 Oldtimers must then launch into an explanation, usually given as follows: "We mean free as in freedom, not free as in beer."
 At this point, a discussion on software has turned into one about the price of an alcoholic beverage...

 Between meetings that week, I was still focused on the need for a better name and came up with the term "open source software."
 While not ideal, it struck me as good enough.
 I ran it by at least four others: Eric Drexler, Mark Miller, and Todd Anderson liked it, while a friend in marketing and public relations felt the term "open" had been overused and abused and believed we could do better.
 He was right in theory; however, I didn't have a better idea...
 Later that week, on February 5, 1998, a group was assembled at VA Research to brainstorm on strategy.
 Attending – in addition to Eric Raymond, Todd, and me – were Larry Augustin, Sam Ockman, and attending by phone, Jon "maddog" Hall...
 Todd was on the ball.
 Instead of making an assertion that the community should use this specific new term, he did something less directive – a smart thing to do with this community of strong-willed individuals.
 He simply used the term in a sentence on another topic – just dropped it into the conversation to see what happened....
 A few minutes later, one of the others used the term, evidently without noticing, still discussing a topic other than terminology.
 Todd and I looked at each other out of the corners of our eyes to check: yes, we had both noticed what happened...